Stay Another Day: Background

 Girls Aloud were formed through Popstars: The Rivals by a public vote on 30 November 2002.
 The concept of the programme was to produce a boyband and a girlband who would be "rivals" and compete for the Christmas number one single in 2002.
 Girls Aloud competed against One True Voice, managed by music producer Pete Waterman.
 Girls Aloud recorded a cover version of "Stay Another Day", intended as their debut single, with Cheryl Cole providing lead vocals.
 After Girls Aloud recorded "Sound of the Underground", "Stay Another Day" was instead released as its B-side.
 The release was originally meant to be a double A-side, and it is often mistakenly labelled as such.
 "Stay Another Day" was performed on This Morning, Top of the Pops and Top of the Pops Saturday to promote its parent single.
+Backing vocals were provided by Easther Bennett of fellow UK Girl-group Eternal.

 Girls Aloud gave the song a "romantic slant," which surprised East 17's Mortimer since it is about his brother's suicide.
-Mortimer said, "I found it really odd they were singing a song about my dead brother.
-It should've been left alone for a few years," adding that he did like Girls Aloud.
+Mortimer insisted that he loves Girls Aloud, but said, "I found it really odd they were singing a song about my dead brother.
+It should've been left alone for a few years."